 We grew up with a dream to fly, too.

-That's why we offer exceptional professional helicopter and airplane pilot training for students from all over the world.
+That's why Hillsboro Aero Academy offers exceptional professional helicopter and airplane pilot training courses for students from all over the world.
 For 36 years, students have used our flight school's experience and global reputation to turn their career dreams into realities.

 Helicopter Flight School